KrailOrg/krail/docs/tutorial-getting-started.md

 - There is now an extra page in the navigation components, called 'Private' - this represents a restricted area of the site, where only authorised users can have access.
 The other pages are all "public".
 - The login panel shows your user name, and now offers a "logout" button.

-This is achieved using two major components, the ```DefaultRealm``` (a very simple implementation of the Apache Shiro Realm) and the ```PageController```, which is a Krail component used to control the display of pages authorised by your Realm implementation.
+This is achieved using two major components, the ```DefaultRealm``` (a very simple implementation of the Apache Shiro Realm) and ```PageController```, a Krail component used to control the display of pages authorised by your Realm implementation.
 We will come back to these when we look at [User Access Control](tutorial-uac.md).

 Now try this sequence: